dentifrag/Discord-Bot-Wumpurson/README.md

 # Wumpurson
 I programmed this bot with a friend of mine.
 We essentially combined our two bot together into one, and adding some new commands and features to it.
+This is an updated version of my previous Discord bot made in Java.

 # APIs Used:
 Astronomy Picture of the Day,